Wahba1414/Docker-Ubuntu-Node-Server/README.md

-# Project title
+# Project Title

 Docker Image for running Node.js Server on Ubuntu.

 ## Description

-This project shows how to generate Docker image to run Node.js (Express) server on Ubuntu distribution.
+This project shows how to generate Docker image runs Node.js server on an Ubuntu distribution.

-### The project contains:
+### Contents

 * Dockerfile: contains the needed instructions to build Docker image has Node.js server running on Ubuntu.18.04

-* app.js: the app file creates server listening to port 8080 using Express.
+* app.js: creates a Node.js server listening to port 8080 using Express.js

-* index.html: the landing page of this app.
+* index.html: contains application's landing page.

-* package.json: NPM packages file contains the needed package to setupt the server (Express).
+* package.json: contains the needed package to setup a server (Express).

-* Public: folder contains the static data for the app (images , etc.)
+* Public: folder contains application's static data  (images , etc.)

-### Preconditions
+### Prerequisites
 Must have Docker installed on your machine.

-### Steps:
+### Building Steps:

 * Download project source code.